aoudiamoncef/bilberry-hugo-theme/README.md

 You can manage and moderate the comments either on your website or at the disqus management panel.

-#### Utterances comments
+#### Giscus comments
 If you want to enable the functionality for your users to write comments below your articles.
-You need to follow instructions in [Utterances](https://utteranc.es/) website.
+You need to follow instructions in [Giscus](https://utteranc.es/) website.

-To activate Utterances in your blog you have to customize the JS-snippet below or by adding your configuration to `config.toml`.
+To activate Giscus in your blog you have to customize the JS-snippet below or by adding your configuration to `config.toml`.

 **Example:**

-Snippet displayed in Utterances:
+Snippet displayed in Giscus:
 ```html
 <script src="https://utteranc.es/client.js"
   repo="Lednerb/bilberry-hugo-theme"